devalot/webdev/notes/javascript-spike-core.md

 Don't have a preferred text editor or IDE?
 ------------------------------------------

-If you don't have a coding editor already, I recommend Visual Studio Code for Mac, Windows, and Linux:
+If you don't have a coding editor already,
+I recommend Visual Studio Code:

   https://code.visualstudio.com/